rust-lang/reference/src/type-layout.md

 > mostly a `typedef` plus some named constants; in other words, an object of an
 > `enum` type can hold any integer value.
 For example, this is often used for
 > bitflags in `C`.
 In contrast, Rust’s field-less enums can only legally hold
-> the discrimnant values, everything else is undefined behaviour.
+> the discrimnant values, everything else is [undefined behavior].
 Therefore,
 > using a field-less enum in FFI to model a C `enum` is often wrong.

-For enums with fields, the `C` representation has the same representation as it would with the [primitive representation] with the field-less enum in its description having the `C` representation.
+#### \#[repr(C)] Enums With Fields

+For enums with fields, the `C` representation is a struct with representation `C` of two fields where the first field is a field-less enum with the `C` representation that has one variant for each variant in the enum with fields and the second field a union with the `C` representation that's fields consist of structs with the `C` representation corresponding to each variant in the enum.
+Each struct consists of the fields from the corresponding variant in the order defined in the enum with fields.

+Because unions with non-copy fields aren't allowed, this representation can only be used if every field is also [`Copy`].

 ```rust
 // This Enum has the same layout as